 How to read encrypted email outside Office clients

-If you need to send encrypted email and want others using apps like Gmail to read it, then you need to share the method discussed below.
+If you need to send an encrypted email and want others using apps like Gmail to read it, then you need to share the method discussed below.
 This method will ask for a password to access the email.
-However, its a passcode offered by Microsoft to check the authenticity of the receiver.
+However, it’s a Microsoft-issued passcode used to verify the recipient’s authenticity.

-- The receiver will get an email that will reveal information about the person and his email id.
+- The receiver will receive an email containing information about the person and their email ID.

 - Then to read the message, click on Read the Message button

-- It will take you Office 365 center where you can verify using either One Time passcode or by signing into Google.
+- It will take you to the Microsoft 365 Center, where you can verify using either a one-time passcode or by signing in to Google.

 - Once verification is complete, the email will be revealed.